About the scheme

 decision can be brought to the attention of the judge.

-will share the cost of operating the scheme equally but thereafter
+The participating members share the cost of operating the scheme equally..

 The Sri Lankan scheme is based fundamentally